Vyral/greg-mcdaniel/_drafts/what-should-you-be-asking-potential-agents-before-hiring-them.md

 {% include youtube.html %}

-Before hiring an agent, there are a few things that you must ask them to determine whether they’re the right fit.
-Here’s what you need to know.
+<center>Before hiring an agent, there are a few things that you must ask them to determine whether they’re the right fit.
+Here’s what you need to know.</center>

 Here at the McDaniel Callahan Team, we have a combined 97 years of experience in the real estate industry and we’ve come across tons of different scenarios and situations. **There are three different questions that we’ve found to be the most important when you’re looking to hire a real estate agent:**